 Registered users submitting quality content, news, opinions, and event information will get top exposure because the DEMRI stands alone in its category through the utilization of the latest Open Source Content Management System(s).

 The main DEMRI: ( https://www.demri.net/ ) website is currently the lead site in a family of three (3) web-based resources under development to support the growth and advancement of black communities.
 The DEMRI family of sites collectively provides a comprehensive array of knowledge services.
 There is an “Open Call” page to learn how you can contribute to the richness of the project…

-"We are a new resource, and everyone is invited to visit, and join us as we evolve into one of the Hub institutions for web-based resources supporting black communities.
+"We are a new resource, and everyone within our diaspora is invited to visit, and join us as we evolve into one of the Hub institutions for web-based resources supporting black communities.
 We are dedicated to remaining true to our mission and purpose and will not become over-commercialized.
 Our maintenance and content management procedures totally eliminate the potential disease of Link-Rot, which has become an epidemic among some black resource sites were links take you to dead ends…" the DEMRI Communications Manager also added.

 "You can e-mail any page on our site with just (2) clicks!
 All of our content pages can also be transformed into PDF format and are printer friendly."